eaton-lab/toytree/docs/pages/make-ultrametric.md

 There is no public automatic lambda selector, cross-family model selector, automatic discrete-category selector, PHIIC, or discrete-Gamma workflow.
 The branch-length pseudolikelihood is a stated statistical model rather than a blanket experimental designation; workflow-specific assumptions and exclusions still apply.

+## Fit usability and failure behavior

+Every model returns a standardized **fit_usable** Boolean and **failure_reasons** list when **full=True**.
+A fit is unusable if the optimizer did not converge or if multistart diagnostics explicitly mark the solution as unstable.
+Stability that was not assessed is not a failure.
+A converged `discrete` boundary optimum is also not a failure by itself: it indicates that the fitted data support fewer effective categories than requested.

+The default tree-only call is fail-closed.
+It raises `ToytreeError` instead of returning an unusable candidate and directs the caller to rerun with **full=True** for diagnostics.
+Full mode returns the candidate tree even on failure, but **fit_usable** remains false.
+With **inplace=True**, the source tree is modified only after a fit passes this usability check; a failed fit leaves it unchanged.

 ## Calibrations and scale

 Calibrations map a selector that resolves to exactly one internal node to either a fixed age or a finite minimum-maximum interval.
 Ages must be non-negative.
 Tip calibrations are rejected because heterochronous tips are not implemented.
 Finite ancestor maxima are propagated through descendants during optimization rather than checked only after fitting.